Brunofell/Binary_Tree/README.md

 <img src="/Assets/6.png">
 </p>
 <p align="center" style="color: #6f42c1; line-height: 1.6;">
-E se digitar 0, ele encerrará o programa ;-;
+And if you enter 0, the program will exit ;-;
 </p>

 <br>